 To book a private visit for your organization, please contact Group Visits at firstname.lastname@example.org with at least 4-weeks notice.

 El Museo invites all students to explore East Harlem’s cultural celebrations through bilingual programming and hands-on activities that engage all of our senses.
 Together, students and educators will experience Latino history and culture through music, dance, art-making, and much more.

-Three Kings Day (December-January)
+Celebra Three Kings with your senses (December-January)

 Come dance, parade, and experience the East Harlem celebration of Three Kings Day!
 Through hands-on exploration of El Museo’s Three Kings, students will learn about the various traditions, and what it means to give during the holidays.
 This workshop can be complemented with an optional hands-on workshop.